 Below are just a few of the many alternatives available:

-- Assemble a cozy sleep environment by keeping a cool, dark, and decluttered bedroom.
+- Sleep Environment: Create a cozy sleep environment by keeping a cool, dark, decluttered bedroom.

-- Maintain a consistent sleep schedule, including a wake schedule, even on non-work days.
+- Sleep Schedule: Maintain a consistent sleep schedule, including a wake schedule, even on non-work days.

-- Explore foods that can help improve your sleep.
+- Helpful Foods: Explore foods that can help improve your sleep.

-- Use a sleep tracker or keep a sleep diary.
+- Sleep Tracker by Sleepme: Use a non-wearable sleep tracker or keep a sleep diary.

-- Practice Yoga Nidra, a bedtime yoga routine.
+- Bedtime Yoga: Practice Yoga Nidra, a bedtime yoga routine.

-- Sleep cooler with comprehensive bed cooling system and pad.
+- Bedroom Temperature: Sleep cooler with comprehensive bed cooling system and mattress pad.

-- Discover drinks that can improve your sleep quality.
+- Drinks for Better Sleep: Discover drinks that can improve your sleep quality.

 Citations/References